- Essentials

-Cluster Checks extend this mechanism to monitor noncontainerized workloads, including:
+Cluster checks extend this mechanism to monitor noncontainerized workloads, including:

 Metrics, events, and service checks collected by cluster checks are submitted without a hostname, as it is not relevant.
-A cluster_name
+A cluster_name tag is added, to allow you to scope and filter your data.

-This strategy can be used if your infrastructure is configured for high availability (HA).
+Using cluster checks is recommended if your infrastructure is configured for high availability (HA).

-The setup process involves enabling the dispatching ability in the Cluster Agent, as well as ensuring the Agents are prepared to receive configurations from the clusterchecks
+The setup process involves enabling the dispatching ability in the Cluster Agent, as well as ensuring the Agents are prepared to receive configurations from the clusterchecks provider.
+Once this is done, configurations are passed to the Cluster Agent through mounted configuration files or through Kubernetes service annotations.

-Cluster check dispatching is enabled by default in the Helm deployment of the Cluster Agent through the datadog.clusterChecks.enabled
+Cluster check dispatching is enabled by default in the Helm deployment of the Cluster Agent through the datadog.clusterChecks.enabled configuration key:

 datadog: